DataCanvasIO/HyperTS/README.md

 **Cross Validation:** Multiple time series cross-validation strategies ensure generalization ability.

 ## Communication
-If you wish to contribute to this project, please refer to [CONTRIBUTING](CONTRIBUTING.md).
+- If you wish to contribute to this project, please refer to [CONTRIBUTING](CONTRIBUTING.md).
+- If you have any question or idea, you can alse participate with our [Discussions Community](https://github.com/DataCanvasIO/HyperTS/discussions).

 ## HyperTS Related Projects
 * [Hypernets](https://github.com/DataCanvasIO/Hypernets): A general automated machine learning (AutoML) framework.